vahidhedayati/ajaxdependancyselection/README.md

 The list goes on...

-# 0.15 Not released as yet supports no relation cases like this ( I am still testing and want to ensure values get passed further down)
+# 0.15 Not released as yet supports no reference calls

-For now it will pass values to last case being a:

 static belongsTo = SomeDomainClass